santib/ar2dto/README.md

 end
 ```

-With this, it'll be even easier to interchange in your project ActiveRecord models for DTOs, because other parts of Rails and other gems will continue to work (e.g. Rails route helpers).
+With this, it'll be even easier to interchange ActiveRecord models for DTOs, because other parts of Rails and other gems will continue to work (e.g. Rails route helpers).

 ### #to_dto